 Based on the identified potential environmental and social risks and impacts, the project's E&S risks are rated as 'Moderate'.
 The key social risks emerge from risks of exclusion and access to services by vulnerable populations; risk to occupation and health safety issues from repair and renovation activities - though small in nature but at dispersed locations; and weak or non-existent grievance redress mechanisms.
 The project does not anticipate any land acquisition and/or involuntary resettlement as the infrastructure improvement activities are limited to repair, renovations, and minor expansion within the existing footprint of the health facilities.
 To mitigate these risks, screening will be conducted for each of the subprojects to avoid and adverse social impacts including potential impacts on informal/ illegal settlers residing within the health facility premises/ land (if any).

 The key environmental risk emerges from the fact that with improved utilization of health services through the project, the quantity of bio-medical waste will increase incrementally.
 This in the backdrop of the present bio-medical waste management (BMWM) practices in the State poses further risks.
 However, the project plans to invest to improve the overall ecosystem for bio-medical waste management that includes segregation, disinfection, collection and disposable that largely safeguards the environment and contributes in improving the quality of health service and patient safety.
 A study on Waste Characterization shall be undertaken by DoHFW within first six months of project effectiveness for all health facilities across the state to address BMWM in a programmatic way.
 Given the incremental increase in BMW is dependent on increase patient footfall, which is further dependent of many factors including infrastructure upgradation of HCFs, capacity enhancement of HCF staffs, and SBCC to mobilise community, and hence not expected to happen during the first two years of the project.
 Along with HCF infrastructure upgradation, infrastructure for BMWM will also be assessed and will be part of the quality enhancement plan for upgradation.
 Similarly, the BMWM related capacity building will also be part of the overall capacity building plan.
 The overall upgradation of BMWM system is timely scheduled and in line with any expected increase of bio-medical waste.
 In the meantime, the existing BMWM practices with recommended onsite disposal methods using deep burial pits for infectious wastes, sharp pits for sharp wastes, and disinfection of liquid waste before being released in the drain/ soak-pits will be followed which are in line with national guidelines and regulations.

 It is envisaged that the mercury-based medical equipment will be gradually phased out using the State's procurement systems.
 In addition, the risk emerges from minor repair and retrofitting in health facilities and largely includes construction solid waste, dust, wastewater, noise, lubricants and oils, air emissions from diesel generators etc. There are in dispersed locations and will be managed locally using mitigation measures as provided in ESMF.
-It also has potential benefits due to adoption of proposed renewable sources of energy at the target HCF such as solar lights etc. With this effect, a GHG baseline study is proposed to be undertaken within first 6 months of project effectiveness.
+It also has potential benefits due to adoption of proposed renewable sources of energy at the target HCF such as solar lights, etc., in select HCFs.
+Since significant investments are not envisaged through the project in this regard, an investment impact assessment to account for GHG analysis and benefits will be done during project implementation, if required.